Stable vices: Solutions

 In most cases, reducing confinement and providing the animal a more natural setting reduces the incidence of stable vices.
 There are stopgap "cures" that can be provided in the stall to keep a horse busy or out of trouble, including increased exercise, feeding of larger quantities of lower-quality food (so the animal spends more time eating and less time being bored), feeding more frequently, or cutting back on grain or other high-energy concentrates.
 Toys such as a ball or empty one-gallon plastic milk jug can be hung in the stall.
 Sometimes simply giving the animal a companion in the next stall, or even a smaller animal placed in the same stall, also helps a bored or nervous horse.

 In extreme cases, a short term fix may include various forms of restraint.
 However, none of these practices solve the underlying problem, some may raise animal welfare concerns, and the animal will resume its behavior as soon as the restraint is removed.
 The long-term solution that has the most success is to give the horse less time in the stall and more free turnout time.

+Stereotypical behaviors in animals are generally thought to be caused by artificial environments that do not allow animals to satisfy their normal behavioral needs.
+Rather than refer to these behaviors as abnormal, it has been suggested that they be described as "behavior indicative of an abnormal environment".
+It was once thought that stable vices may be learned by observing other horses already performing the behaviors, but studies on the topic have failed to establish this as a cause.
+Stereotypies are correlated with altered behavioral response selection in the basal ganglia.
+Although a more enriched environment may help minimize or eliminate some stereotypical behavior, once established, it is sometimes impossible to eliminate them due to alterations in the brain.